jamandrews10/CameraTrapThesis/README.md

 ```
 This package must be installed seperate from the others.

-7. Next, download the models from the google drive link found in the header of https://drive.google.com/drive/folders/1-l_WhgWwZQCCR9G0dE11eaKaDSrQJxfj.
+7. Next, download the models from this [google drive link](https://drive.google.com/drive/folders/1-l_WhgWwZQCCR9G0dE11eaKaDSrQJxfj).
 Put these models in a folder called "models" in your current directory.

 1. Now run:
 ```bash